 Does an Untracked User consume a license?

 If the Untracked User has historical data, a license will be consumed.
-If the Untracked User has no historical data or you’ve deleted their historical data, no license is needed.
+If the Untracked User has no historical data or their historical data has been deleted, no license is needed.

 How can I free up a license?